zuplo/docs/docs/articles/log-plugin-loki-logging.md

 Log trace fields are:

 - `requestId` - The UUID of the request (the value of the `zp-rid` header)
-- `atomicCounter` - An atomic number that is used to order logs that have the same timestamp
+- `atomicCounter` - An atomic number that's used to order logs that have the same timestamp
 - `rayId` - The Cloudflare RayID of the request